DQS: A Low-Budget Query Strategy for Enhancing Unsupervised Data-driven Anomaly Detection Approaches: Abstract

 \section{Abstract}

 Truly unsupervised approaches for time series anomaly detection are rare in the literature.
 Those that exist suffer from a poorly set threshold, which hampers detection performance, while others, despite claiming to be unsupervised, need to be calibrated using a labelled data subset, which is often not available in the real world.
 This work integrates active learning with an existing unsupervised anomaly detection method by selectively querying the labels of multivariate time series, which are then used to refine the threshold selection process.
 To achieve this, we introduce a novel query strategy called the dissimilarity-based query strategy (DQS).
 DQS aims to maximise the diversity of queried samples by evaluating the similarity between anomaly scores using dynamic time warping.
-We assess the detection performance of DQS in comparison to other query strategies and explore the impact of mislabelling, a topic that is underexplored in the literature.
-Our findings indicate that DQS performs best in small-budget scenarios, though the others appear to be more robust when faced with mislabelling.
-Therefore, in the real world, the choice of query strategy depends on the expertise of the oracle and the number of samples they are willing to label.
+We assess the detection performance of DQS and explore the impact of mislabelling, a topic that is underexplored in the literature.
+Our findings indicate that DQS performs best in small-budget scenarios, though the other methods appear to be more robust when faced with mislabelling.
 Regardless, all query strategies outperform the unsupervised threshold even in the presence of mislabelling.
 Thus, whenever it is feasible to query an oracle, employing an active learning-based threshold is recommended.